 - This continues into the digital age as well.
 DVB, ATSC, ISDB and DMB: These are the four digital systems deployed worldwide.
 DVB is used in Europe and most of Asia (except the handful of countries as said next), ISDB is used in South America, Japan and The Philippines, ATSC is used in North America and South Korea (the only Asian country using said system), and DMB is used in China (and as a secondary system to deliver TV to portable receivers in South Korea).
 To further complicate matters, there are two versions of DVB, and tuners built for version 2 are backwards compatible with version 1, but not the other way around.
 Early adopter of DVB-type Digital TV and the government announces that it is switching to version 2 of the system, like what's happening in Malaysia and Singapore?
 Sucks to be you.
+And there are also two different versions of DMB: China's DMB is technically incompatible with South Korea's implementation, although most portable TVs sold in South Korea are designed to support both versions of DMB anyway because they're also sold in China.
 Also, some countries may decide to adopt two or more systems, i.e., South Korea adopted both DMB and ATSC systems and broadcasts in both formatsnote .
 And if a country decided to change system due to changes in political ties/technological progression, woe be upon the citizens of the country in question.
 To top it all off, HD images can be 24, 25 or 30 frames per second.
 Many early HDTVs, as well as cheaper monitors, will refuse to recognize 25 fps sources.
 Heck, even many new TV sets sold in the United States refuses to recognize 25 fps input.

 - Up until today, the only other countries that are able to access Hulu are Japan, and unofficially, some of New Zealandnote .
 It was once widely available in Germany due to impracticalities of blocking the country without alienating the US army bases at the time, but apparently they've worked out how to block it from German civilians while still making it available to US bases now.